rikace/prognetakkaws/README.md

+# Summary of branches
+- Branch `Step 1` contains implementation of the basic project with Actor commuinication
+- Branch `Step 2` contains implementation of Actor Supervision and Actor Routing
+- Branch `Step 3` contains implementation of Actor Remoting (and Docker container to run the Web and Remote projects)
+- Branch `Step 4` contains implementation of Actor Slustering (see compose.yml file to start the cluster)
+- Branch `Step 5` contains implementation of Actor Persistent

 # Install .NET SDK

 Verify the .NET SDK version installed on your PC.
 Open a command prompt and run the following command...